All right fellow Japanophiles, you know when it’s time to take your Japanese skills to the next level.

 And if you live in Okinawa, then these types of stories can give you a much greater insight into what has shaped the people you meet in your everyday life.

 You might not be ready to take on a full book, though.
 If that’s the case, then by all means, start small.
 Start structured.
-You might want to use FluentU as a crutch to help you get into reading, since it uses authentic videos with the addition of subtitles and transcripts to teach Japanese the natural way.
+You might want to use FluentU as a crutch to help you get into reading.

 You can start out by reading along as you’re watching a video, like a music video, a news report or even a silly commercial.
 Then, try reading the transcript.
 Do this until you can read the transcripts right off the bat and understand them well.